XRPLF/xrpl-dev-portal/websocket_api.md

 1. `index` - Retrieve an individual ledger entry by its unique index
 2. `account_root` - Retrieve an account node, similar to the [account_info](#account-info) command
 3. `directory` - Retrieve a directory node, which contains a list of IDs linking things
-4. `generator` - <span class='draft-comment'>"generator map node" secret-key thing?!?</span>
-5. `offer` - Retrieve an offer node, which defines an offer to exchange currency
+4. `offer` - Retrieve an offer node, which defines an offer to exchange currency
-6. `ripple_state` - Retrieve a RippleState node, which defines currency (IOU) balances and credit limits between accounts
+5. `ripple_state` - Retrieve a RippleState node, which defines currency (IOU) balances and credit limits between accounts

 If you specify more than one of the above items, the server will retrieve only of them; it is undefined which one will be chosen.